tvmogul/Angular-2-SwipeClouds-Mobile-Framework/README.md

     C:\Angular&gt;first-app&gt;ng serve

 <p>This will start our Node.js server running on port 4200 so if you open your Chrome Web Browser to http://localhost:4200 you will see the application running.
-This will run the default Angular2 app that comes with Angular-CLI.</p>
+This will run the default Angular app that comes with Angular-CLI.</p>

 ## What Can Wrong When You Run The App? ##